YSCEDC/YSCE/readme.md

 To compile YSCE at this time, please follow the instructions below as prepared for the original YSFlight repository by Soji Yamakawa.

 ## Compile Instruction
-Prerequisite is a compiler and cmake.

-YSFLIGHT requires my public libraries to build.
-Follow the steps below:
+Prequisites are:
+* CMake
+* Any CMake-compatible compiler
+* The YSCE Public Libraries (Fork of YSFLIGHT Public Libraries)

+Open your preferred terminal client and input the following commands in your build area:

 ```
-(In your working directory)
 git clone https://github.com/YSCEDC/ysce_public.git
 git clone https://github.com/YSCEDC/YSCE.git
 cd YSCE